yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-App/02_LABINSTRUCTIONS/STAGE6 - Cleanup.md

 Check the box next to `SMROLE` , click `Delete` then `Delete Stack`
 Check the box next to `LAMBDAROLE` , click `Delete` then `Delete Stack`

-AT this point you have removed all infrastructure used for this AdvancedDemo and have completed the advanced demo itself.
+AT this point you have removed all infrastructure used for this project and have completed the project itself.

 Good job !!